meamy/tietze/examples/semi_thue_system/README.md

-# Semi-Thue Systems in Lafont
+# Semi-Thue Systems in Tietze

 TODO: describe the example.